-As a new parliament begins its work, delegates at this conference will examine latest thinking on next steps for policy and organisational practice on what needs to be done to encourage more disabled people into work - and to support and retain disabled employees.
+As the new government begins its work, delegates at this conference will examine latest thinking on next steps for policy and organisational practice on what needs to be done to encourage more disabled people into work - and to support and retain disabled employees.

 Issues for discussion include: